FIFA World Cup trophy

 With their places confirmed, attention has turned to refining squads and testing strategies.

-This week’s friendlies provide a glimpse of the challenges Africa’s teams will seek to overcome in the World Cup.
+This week and next week’s friendlies provide a glimpse of the challenges Africa’s teams will seek to overcome in the World Cup.

 Upcoming Friendlies: